Suiattle River: Geology

 The Suiattle runs along the Straight Creek Fault for a portion of its lower course.
 During the Last Glacial Period, the Cordilleran ice sheet blocked the flow of the Skagit and Sauk.
 This produced proglacial lakes, which deposited large amounts of fine clay along the lower Suiattle valley.
 Later, as glaciers on Glacier Peak receded, coarse outwash was deposited on top of this clay layer, creating soil which lends itself to unstable slopes.

-Following the retreat of glacial ice, the Sauk initially flowed into the North Fork Stillaguamish River.
+Following the retreat of glacial ice, the Sauk initially flowed into the North Fork of the Stillaguamish River.
 Glacier Peak underwent an intense eruption around 13,000 years ago, sending large lahars down the Suiattle, White Chuck, and Sauk.
 This sediment dammed the Sauk near Darrington, rerouting it north into the Skagit.
 Another major eruption took place around 6,000 years ago, although this did not change the river's course.
 Smaller lahars have occasionally descended along the river valley over the past 5,000 years; a future lahar from Glacier Peak could potentially revert the Sauk to it earlier course.